joaocarvalhoopen/LTSpice_on_Linux_Ubuntu__How_to_install_and_use/README.md

-# LTSpice on Linux Ubuntu - How to install and use
+# LTspice on Linux Ubuntu - How to install and use
 Make great analog designs

 ## Description
-This are the steps to install and use LTSpice 64 bits on Linux Ubuntu 20.04 . <br>
+This are the steps to install and use LTspice 64 bits on Linux Ubuntu 20.04 . <br>

 ## Installation